isomerpages/sportsg-corp/_singapore-sports-institute/Athlete Life/Athletes Stories.md

 *   A customised class schedule which allows Shanti to train twice a day
 *   A flexible academic load allowing her to take deferment of modules so as to train full-time towards major games
 *   A mentor to provide education and career guidance to help in the concurrent pursuit of sports and academic excellence

+> “If it weren't for the flexible academic pathway offered, the coaches I was under and the staff who guided me, I wouldn't have been able to make to where I am today, including winning the 200m gold at the Singapore 2015 Southeast Asian Games.
+That was the ultimate breakthrough in my running career and I could not have done it without the well-balanced support that the Sports School and Republic Polytechnic had provided me with.” -  Shanti Veronica Pereira, Team Singapore Track & Field Athlete
+2015 SEA Games, Women’s 200m Gold Medallist